Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Experiments

-\paragraph{Model-free RL Algorithms.} The 2nd row of Table~\ref{tab:ablation} shows the effect of RL algorithm in a POMDP environment Ant-P. We can see that SAC is significantly better than TD3 (increase by 6.8$\times$, surpassing the PPO-GRU~\cite{kostrikov2018pytorch} in Fig.~\ref{fig:trailer}), possibly due to strategic exploration where the action noise conditions on the history instead of being independent.
-This is prominent mainly in Ant-P because Ant-P might be much more challenging than the other POMDP environments.
+\paragraph{Model-free RL algorithms.} Table~\ref{tab:baselines} shows that recurrent model-free RL implementations using TD3 dominate in 4 out of 5 benchmarks.
+This finding might be partially explained by the fact that most environments have relatively easy dynamics.
+However, on environments with harder dynamics such as Ant and Humanoid, SAC performs better than TD3.
+For instance, the 2nd row of Table~\ref{tab:ablation} shows the effect of RL algorithm in a POMDP environment Ant-P. SAC is significantly better than TD3 (increase by 6.8$\times$, surpassing the PPO-GRU~\cite{kostrikov2018pytorch} in Fig.~\ref{fig:trailer}).
+Two exceptions to this rule are Walker-V (Fig.~\ref{fig:pomdp_ablation_V}) and Ant-Dir (Fig.~\ref{fig:meta_best_main}) where on-policy algorithms (PPO-GRU and RL2) outperform off-policy ones as used in our implementation.

-\paragraph{RNN Variants and Context Length.} The 3rd row of Table~\ref{tab:ablation} shows the effect of RNN encoder in a robust RL environment.
-We can see that replacing LSTM with GRU can increase the worst-case metric in Walker-Robust.
-The remaining rows of Table~\ref{tab:ablation} show the mixed effects of context length in RNNs.
-As we can see, both increasing and decreasing the context length can boost the performance in different environments.
-Specifically, decreasing the length from 64 to 5 makes our method surpass VRM in Walker-V (increase by 2.2$\times$).
-This might explain why the prior methods adopt a wide range of context lengths from 1 to 2048 (see Table~\ref{tab:baselines}).
-Therefore, the choice of context length is rather problem-specific that requires some extent of tuning.
+\paragraph{RNN variants and context length.} Generally, there is no significant difference between LSTM and GRU (see the single factor analysis in App.~\ref{sec:single_factor}).
+However, the 3rd row of Table~\ref{tab:ablation} shows the effect of RNN encoder in a robust RL environment.
+We can see replacing LSTM with GRU can increase the worst-case metric in Walker-Robust.
+For the context length in RNNs, a medium length (64) dominates in all the best variants in most benchmarks (see Table~\ref{tab:baselines}), which could be viewed as a trade-off between memory capacity and computation costs.
+However, the remaining rows of Table~\ref{tab:ablation} show the mixed effects of context length in RNNs.
+Both increasing and decreasing the context length can boost the performance in different environments.
+Specifically, decreasing the length from 64 to 5 makes our implementation surpass VRM in Walker-V (increase by 2.2$\times$).
+This result might explain why the prior methods adopt a wide range of context lengths from 1 to 2048 (see Table~\ref{tab:baselines}).
+Therefore, the choice of context length seems to be problem-specific and may require tuning.